 Additional information about the Unlawful Presence Policy can be found on the NAFSA Website.

 Resolution of your violation will depend on your specific situation.
-Contact International Student and Scholar Services for an appointment with an Advisor, who will consult with you about your options, including reinstatement.
+Contact International Student & Scholar Services for an appointment with an Advisor, who will consult with you about your options, including reinstatement.